saturnflyer/surrounded/README.md

     remove_behaviors # handles the removal of all roles and behaviors end

+  # This trigger or the forward* methods are preferred for creating triggers.
   trigger :some_trigger_method do
     activator.some_behavior # behavior always available
   end